NazaraEngine/ShaderLang/README.md

 ## How to use

+You can find precompiled binaries in the [releases](https://github.com/NazaraEngine/ShaderLang/releases).

 NZSL is designed to be embedded in a game engine / game / graphics application that uses GLSL / SPIR-V for its shaders.

 You can use it to generate GLSL, GLSL ES and SPIR-V in two non-exclusive ways: